FTL-Hyperspace/FTL-Hyperspace/libzhlgen/zhlscan/README.md

 Output per binary goes to `test_results/zhl_test/<os>-<name>/`:
 `zhl.log`, `zhlscan.txt` (scanner messages), `compare.txt` (symbol comparison).

-If the matching generated `libzhlgen/zhlscan/old_zhl_cpp/FTLGame<platform>.cpp` exists, verification also builds and scans it.
+With `--compare-old`, and if the matching generated `libzhlgen/zhlscan/old_zhl_cpp/FTLGame<platform>.cpp` exists, verification also builds and scans it.
 The old run writes `zhl-old.log`, `zhlscan-old.txt`, and `compare-old.txt`.
 After both nm comparisons, `find_new_zhl_mismap.py` runs with the old log first and writes `find-new-zhl-mismap.txt`.
+The old baseline is informational and never fails the run.

 Exit code is 1 if any signature is unresolved or bound to the wrong function.